Qwendu/SC/HonourForever/Mining/Asteroid/BaseLine.md

 ### SCANNING

 1. GOTO Aaron Halo Belt as described in [Location](#location)
 2. Scan for targeted [ORE](#ore).
 This should be discussed in VC or TC before the operation begins.
 Most commonly Quantanium, as of 3.13, will be targeted.
 3. Determine if the asteroid is worth taking, either by a calculator or by an estimation.

 eg.: 50% Quantanium, 2000 mass is not worth taking |40% Quantanium 5000 mass is worth for one [prospector](#prospector) | Multiple ~30% 5k worth for the [Argo Mole](#argo-mole)

+4. Note the distance of the [ORE](#ore) to ARC-L3 in the corresponding files.
-4. Call Mining ships, according to the actual worth of the asteroid
+5. Call Mining ships, according to the actual worth of the asteroid
-5. Get Payed finders reward
+6. Get Payed finders reward
-6. Continue from step 2
+7. Continue from step 2

 ### MINING